aiurovet/xnx/README.md

      the temporary file path will be
      android/app/src/main/res/drawable-xhdpi/ic_launcher_background.tmp.svg

 2.6.
+Environment variables as well as optionless arguments passed to doul, are
-For the sake of source code portability, the environment variables are
-     required to be specified strictly in UNIX/Linux/macOS format:
+     expanded, but in configuration file only.
+If you\'d like to expand those in input file(s), simply assign that to some placeholder, then use that placehloder.
+For the sake of source code portability, the environment variables are required strictly in UNIX/Linux/macOS form: $\*, $@, $1,
+     $2, ..., $ABC_123_DEF4 or ${\*}, ${@}, ${1}, ${2}, ..., ${ABC_123_DEF4}
-     \$ABC_123_DEF4 or \${ABC_123_DEF4} (under Windows though, environment variables will be considered case-insensitive).
-You can escape expansion by doubling the dollar sign: \$\$ABC.
+     (under Windows though, environment variables will be considered case- insensitive).
+You can escape expansion by escaping with \ or doubling the dollar sign: \$ABC or $$ABC.
+In the former case nothing will change, but in the latter case, it will be replaced with a single dollar sign.
+     Special placeholder $\* or $@ or ${\*} or ${@} is used to indicate an array of all optionless arguments, so the whole process will be repeated for each such argument.

 2.7.
 Directory separator char in file paths is also required to be specified in
      UNIX/Linux/macOS style: "abc/def/xyz.svg".
-For the sake of code portability it is also recommended (but not enforced) to avoid specifying DOS/Windows drive explicitly even if you run the program solely under those OSes.
+For the sake of code portability, it is also recommended (but not enforced) to avoid specifying DOS/Windows drive explicitly even if you run the program solely under those OSes.